All Episodes

 Wow.

-And uh it's just a small example of the hard work and dedication of the people that are down there helping out.
+And it's just a small example of the hard work and dedication of the people that are down there helping out.

-And it's such a you know, there's so much work to be done, but there's still people working and giving everything they have to help.
+And it's such a, you know, there's so much work to be done, but there's still people working and giving everything they have to help.

-You mean you expected that to be reported.
+You mean you expected that to be reported?

 Say again.

-You you expected that to be reported.
+You expected that to be reported.

-Uh that's that would have been the story.
+That would have been the story.

-Except of course, it wasn't the story.
+Except, of course, it wasn't the story.

-The purpose of this program is to get more and more people to come to that conclusion that there is a lot more than what you see in the elite media, and now there are alternative ways to get information where you can get around that liberal agenda, that infantile liberalism, and come to uh, you know, some kind of fact-based news uh on this program, on a lot of other programs on uh the the net uh in the blogs, etc.
+And now there are alternative ways to get information where you can get around that liberal agenda, that infantile liberalism, and come to some kind of fact-based news on this program, on a lot of other programs, on the net, in the blogs, et cetera.

 Anyway, Bradley, welcome to the program.